 It’s not just your body that needs detoxing in January, what about your website?
 It’s amazing how many abandoned plugins and unused themes are clogging up the back-end of your site.
 Is your content on point and inviting?
 When was the last time you changed your passwords?!
 Take a few minutes to work through our handy checklist to get things spruced up and streamlined to get things running smoothly for 2017.

 1. Remove unused plugins

 Over time you may have installed plugins to try something out, but do you remember to go back to deactivate and delete the plugins you are no longer using?
 Every plugin you install has the potential to have a vulnerability or a bug that could affect the smooth running of your website.
-Therefore keeping them to a minimum is generally good practise.
+Therefore keeping them to a minimum is generally good practice.

-Please note we’re talking Deactivated and DELETED.
+Please note we’re talking Deactivated and deleted.
 Deactivated is not enough because the code is still on your website and available to a hacker to exploit.

 So go through your plugins and remind yourself of what each one does and deactivate and delete those you are no longer using (remember to backup up your website first!)

 You’ve probably installed a theme, played around with it, decided to try another, but did you delete the themes you are not using?
 Just like plugins you should minimise the number of themes you have installed because you can only use one at a time right?